 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker Westminster World War II Monument (about 300 feet away, measured in a direct line); Court House (approx. ¼ mile away); The Westminster Massacre (approx. 0.3 miles away); John Kilburn Cabin (approx. 3.6 miles away in New Hampshire); First Connecticut River Bridge (approx. 4.3 miles away in New Hampshire); Bellows Falls Canal (approx. 4.6 miles away); Waypoint Center (approx. 4.7 miles away); Bellows Falls (approx. 4.7 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Westminster World War II Monument (about 300 feet away, measured in a direct line); Court House (approx. ¼ mile away); The Westminster Massacre (approx. 0.3 miles away); John Kilburn Cabin (approx. 3.6 miles away in New Hampshire); First Connecticut River Bridge (approx. 4.3 miles away in New Hampshire); Hotel Windham / Andrews Inn (approx. 4.6 miles away); Bellows Falls Canal (approx. 4.6 miles away); Waypoint Center (approx. 4.7 miles away).
 Touch for a list and map of all markers in Westminster.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 22, 2015, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 252 times since then and 20 times this year.
+This page was last revised on November 4, 2020.
+It was originally submitted on July 22, 2015, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 314 times since then.
 Photos: 1, 2, 3. submitted on July 22, 2015, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.